Monique de Bissy: Belgian Resistance

 Monique de Bissy started the war as a nurse for the Belgian Red Cross and then she enrolled in the Resistance after the Belgian defeat in 1940 (aged 17).
 She worked for several resistance groups, such as the « Brigade Blanche », and the « Ailes Brisées ».
 She also worked on the Comet Line.
 She organized and participated in the escape to Spain of 20 Allies pilots after their aircraft had been shot by the German Army around the Belgian city of Liège.
 She was arrested in 1944 after denunciation and was taken to the jail of Maastricht in Netherlands where she was tortured.

 After four months of detention she was liberated by U.S. troops in August 1944.
 She never gave any information to the Nazis during her captivity and she managed to keep her resistance partners safe by her silence.

 Monique de Bissy enlisted as a nurse in the French army in September 1944.

 Post-war Activities

 After the war she continued to work as a nurse, first in Belgian Congo, then in Montpellier (south of France) after the independence of the Belgian colony.

-In 1946 Monique de Bissy married Gerrit Schimmelpenninck with whom she had three children: Gérard (1947), Sonia (1956) and Joëlle (1958).
-She has had six grandchildren: Stéphanie (1980), Louis (1981), Sophie (1983), Astrid (1987), Xavier (1990) and Olivier (1991).
+In September 1946, Monique de Bissy married jonkheer Gerrit J.A.
+Schimmelpenninck who was killed as a lieutenant in the Dutch army in 1947 during the Indonesian War of Independence, and with whom she had a posthumous son: Gérard (born 1947).
+She married in 1955 Paul Vliers and had two daughters: Sonia (born 1956) and Joëlle (1958).
+She has had six grandchildren: Stéphanie (1980), Louis de Redon de Colombier (1981) who is a French professor in environnemental law, Sophie (1983), Astrid (1987), Xavier (1990) and Olivier (1991).

 She died on 17 November 2009, six months after receiving the Légion d'Honneur from French Senator Jacqueline Gourault in the name of President Nicolas Sarkozy for her contribution to Peace and Freedom during World War II.